 We believe that how we do business is just as important as what we do.
 Our sustainability strategy sets out our environmental, social and governance (ESG) goals, aligned to our values, purpose and business model.
-An important part of this is our commitment to uphold and advance human rights throughout our business operations and
+An important part of this is our commitment to uphold and advance human rights throughout our business operations and extended supply chain, ensuring that everyone who works with and for us is treated with respect, fairness, and dignity.
+We achieve this by taking measures to assess and address the risk of modern slavery across our operations.

-This Statement relates to the financial year ending December 31, 2023.
+This Statement relates to the financial year ending December 31, 2024.
 Published in accordance with the UK Modern

-Slavery Act 2015, it sets out the steps we implemented in 2023 to mitigate the risks of modern slavery and human trafficking across the Company and its supply chains.
+Slavery Act 2015, it sets out the steps we implemented in 2024 to mitigate the risks of modern slavery and human trafficking across the Company and its supply chains.